pipeforce/pipeforce.github.io/docs/api/utils.md

 @text.concat(separator,collection)
 ```

-### concat(separator,collection)
+### concat(separator,items)
-Treats the given object as a list of objects and concats the items using the given separator.
+Treats the given items as a list of texts and concats these items using the given separator.
 Ignores null items.

 #### Returns